groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/extract/one.md

 ---
 ############################# Static ############################
 layout: "auto-gen"
-date: 2022-03-03T17:48:32
+date: 2022-03-03T17:48:31
 draft: false

 ############################# Head ############################
-head_title: "Extract RTF Pages in C# ASP.NET & VB.NET"
+head_title: "Extract ONE Pages in C# ASP.NET & VB.NET"
-head_description: "Quickly extract pages from a RTF file in C# .NET.
+head_description: "Quickly extract pages from a ONE file in C# .NET.
 Save the new document containing the selected pages using the documents merger API."

 ############################# Header ############################
-title: "Extract RTF Pages In C# .NET Applications"
+title: "Extract ONE Pages In C# .NET Applications"
-description: "Quickly extract the selected pages from a RTF file and save it as a new document using documents merger API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
+description: "Quickly extract the selected pages from a ONE file and save it as a new document using documents merger API for .NET (C#, ASP.NET, VB.NET, .NET Core) applications."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: